Gardens of the North Island

 Home to diverse gardens that have matured over decades, the North Island’s gardens are best visited in Spring, between the months of September and December.
 During these months, Rhododendron collections come alive in a riot of colour; perfectly complementing the mix of specimen trees, natives, perennials and hedges - also at their spectacular springtime best.

-Lovers of colour can’t go past visiting Cross Hills Garden in Kimbolton.
+Lovers of colour can’t go past visiting family-owned Cross Hills Garden in Kimbolton.
 Seven acres of gemstone quality gardens showcase a collection of over 2000 types of Rhododendrons as well as peonies, perennials and azaleas.
 For an entirely different experience, Pukeiti Gardens are located on the lower slopes of mighty Mount Taranaki and set amongst sprawling rainforest.
 Here, you’ll find one of the most beautiful rhododendron collections in the world.
-Finally, for a North Island garden with ultimate maturity and family history, you can’t go past the Jury garden in Tikorangi.

 Find out more about our small group tour of the North Island’s best gardens here